 ACB:7020 Human Embryology Online 2 s.h.

-Major events of embryologic development in humans; more of a morphologic focus than a molecular focus, but includes important molecular concepts of development; students come to understand the backstory of adult human anatomy and how various birth defects occur.
+Major events of embryologic development in humans; more of a morphologic focus than a molecular focus, including important molecular concepts of development; backstory of adult human anatomy and how various birth defects occur.
 Offered spring semesters.
 Prerequisites: ACB:5203 or ACB:8101 or ACB:5108.
-Requirements: enrollment in master of clinical anatomy program.
+Requirements: enrollment in Master of Clinical Anatomy program.

 ACB:7227 Anatomic Study for Teaching 2-3 s.h.